-The Duratec responds well to modifications, so don’t be afraid to take on a modified ST, especially if it comes with receipts from trustworthy tuners.
+The Duratec responds well to modifications (check out this track car feature), so don’t be afraid to take on a modified ST, especially if it comes with receipts from trustworthy tuners.

 Keep a look out for an official dealer-supplied Mountune conversion.
 The MP165 featured induction kit, remap, sports cat and exhaust; MP185 added high-lift cams and valve springs; the MR200 also gained an uprated intake manifold and 60mm throttle body.

 Generally reliable, even when abused or neglected, the ST150’s gearbox is a regular IB5 five-speed, found in millions of Fords from 1995 onwards.
 Many will see well over 100,000 miles without a fault, yet a few reputedly blew up; this was far from common, and occurred on early low-mileage examples.
 Since then, it’s applied mainly to heavily-modified cars – in which case, listen for whining, rumbling and growling.
 The standard differential can’t cope with big power, and when it goes bang it can trash the entire gearbox.